How to Code a Website

 There are some new tags here:

-• <header> – this is a tag defining that this whole section is the header of the page; this tag has a couple of brothers and sisters in the form of the <section> tag and <footer> tag
+• <header> – this is a semantic tag defining that this whole section is the header of the page; this tag has siblings in the form of the <section> tag and <footer> tag (we covered these in the semantic elements section earlier)

-• <div> – is a general CSS tag that indicates that what follows is a separate section (aka division) in the HTML document; using it makes it easier to distinguish individual sections on the page visually
+• <div> – is a general-purpose HTML tag that indicates what follows is a separate section (aka division) in the HTML document; using it makes it easier to group and style individual blocks on the page

 You’ll also notice that some of the other tags (which we already know) look to be a bit more complex, with multiple CSS classes assigned to them.
 For example:

-The classes assigned to the <h1> tag here is text-uppercase text-white font-weight-bold.
+The classes assigned to the <h1> tag here are text-white font-weight-bold.

 These classes have been created by Bootstrap and by the Creative theme’s developer.
 The good news is that you too can use them freely when creating a website with HTML and CSS.